Completing the Fifth PN Precision Frontier via the EFT of Spinning Gravitating Objects: Conclusions

-We derived the NLO quartic-in spin interaction potentials, that consist of no less than $12$ distinct sectors, with a new one due to the new spin-induced multipolar deformation operator that is quadratic in the curvature.
-We also derived the general Hamiltonians in an arbitrary reference frame.
-These Hamiltonians give the full information on the binary system, which partly gets lost, especially in higher-spin sectors, when going to observables with aligned-spins, since generic spin orientations of the rotating components have an observational signature on the gravitational waveform.
-Moreover, the general Hamiltonians obtained in our framework enable us to find the global Poincar\'e algebra in all the sectors with spins that contribute at the $5$PN order.
+Moreover, the general Hamiltonians obtained exclusively via our framework uniquely enable to find the global Poincar\'e algebra, which we carried out successfully in all the sectors with spins that contribute at the present $5$PN order.
 It should be noted that in order to accomplish that, we needed to significantly scale our approach to the solution of the Poincar\'e algebra.
-We then successfully solved for the full Poincar\'e algebra of all the N$^3$LO quadratic-in-spin Hamiltonians first presented in \cite{Kim:2022bwv}, and the NLO quartic-in-spin sectors from \cite{Levi:2020lfn}, thus providing stringent consistency checks to the validity of our new state-of-the-art comprehensive results.
+Thus we solved for the full Poincar\'e algebra of the third subleading quadratic-in-spin Hamiltonians first presented in \cite{Kim:2022bwv}, and of the NLO quartic-in-spin sectors computed in \cite{Levi:2020lfn}.
+This solution of the Poincar\'e algebra also provides the most stringent consistency check to the validity of our new comprehensive state-of-the-art results.

-We proceeded to derive simplified Hamiltonians, starting with the COM Hamiltonians.
+We proceeded to derive simplified Hamiltonians in restricted kinematic configurations, starting with the COM Hamiltonians.
 We then derived observables for GW applications, namely gauge-invariant relations among binding energies, angular momentum, and GW frequency.
-To further make contact with the scattering problem, we also derived the extrapolated scattering angles with aligned spins.
-We found agreement with the scattering angles computed for BHs with aligned spins in the PM approximation, as we postulated that all spin-induced multipolar Wilson coefficients, generalized from \cite{Levi:2015msa} in section \ref{finaltheory} above, equal unity for Kerr BHs.
-We reiterate however, that the completion of the Poincar\'e algebra across all the sectors at the $5$PN order provides the strongest validation to our most comprehensive new results, and thus that the $5$PN order has now been established as the new precision frontier.
+Furthermore, to make contact with the scattering problem, we also derived the extrapolated scattering angles, relevant only in the aligned-spins configuration.
+We could then specify our consequent scattering angles to the scattering of BHs, by fixing all leading spin-induced multipolar Wilson coefficients to $1$, as we prescribed in \cite{Levi:2015msa}; and depending on our conjecture \ref{Kerrdeformation} in section \ref{finaltheory}, and the related matching of the new Wilson coefficient in the present NLO quartic-in-spin sectors, $C_{\text{E$^2$S$^4$}}$, for BHs from full GR or real-world data.
+In any case, as noted in \cite{Levi:2022dqm} and in section \ref{finaltheory}, the derivations and results in the few overlapping scattering-amplitudes studies are inherently dependent on our free-standing framework, as they relied on our worldline spin theory and prior results introduced in \cite{Levi:2014gsa,Levi:2015msa}.
+We reiterate however, that such limited scattering observables can provide but very partial physical input on the system, especially at higher-spin sectors.
+The solution of the Poincar\'e algebra on the other hand provides the strongest confirmation that the $5$PN order has now been established as the new precision frontier.

 \acknowledgments ML has been supported by the Science and Technology Facilities Council (STFC) Rutherford Grant ST/V003895/2 ``\textit{Harnessing QFT for Gravity}'', and by the Mathematical Institute University of Oxford.
 ZY is supported by the Knut and Alice Wallenberg Foundation under grants KAW 2018.0116 and KAW 2018.0162.